Overdose Crisis in Savannah, GA

 Not unlike the rest of the United States, opioid-related fatalities in the state of Georgia have risen to match the rate seen of fatalities from motor vehicle accidents.
 If you have questions on what addiction may look like, look for these symptoms (although, not limited to):

 - Constant prescription refills

 - Erratic schedules

 There can be many symptoms to look for, but keep in mind the individual may insist on using their substance, even if the cost is living a lower quality life.
-Visit one of our treatment pages to learn how you can help you or a loved one beat addiction.
+View the information we have on treatment to learn how you can help you or a loved one beat addiction.

 The Overdose History of Savannah, GA

 Prescription drug abuse is not new to Savannah, GA.
 You may be wondering how the overdose problem got so bad in the state, but the opioid epidemic is affecting the entire country.
 Unfortunately, pharmaceutical marketing practices in the late 90’s led the medical community astray with their portrayal of opioids.
 The companies led the health industry to believe that opioids had little chance of becoming addictive.
 That did not prove to be true with America seeing over 200,000 opioid related overdoses since the late 1990’s.
 Additionally, Georgia has seen the amount of overdoses in the state triple in the span of 1999-2013.

 Many pharmaceutical companies are facing lawsuits for the role they played in the over-prescribing of opioids.
 Out of the overdoses Georgia saw in the 1999-2014 span, 549 of those deaths were opioid related.
 Not to mention, Georgia has also landed in the top 11 states for opioid-related overdose deaths.
 Since many of the deaths that occur are in rural communities, many of the efforts made to curb opioid addiction have been in increasing treatment availability.
 Sadly, rates of both heroin and meth abuse are steadily increasing, more work is to be done.